octo-technology/OpenTezos/docs/ligo/exam.md

 - [x] LIGO is a programming language for writing Tezos smart contracts.
 - [ ] By default, smart contracts are written in LIGO language.
-- [x] LIGO transpiles scripts written in a high-level language into a Michelson script.
+- [x] LIGO compiles scripts written in a high-level language into a Michelson script.
 - [ ] The LIGO syntax is PascaLigo.

 ### Question 2